What's happening now?

 Work to Date:

 Construction crews spent the majority of 2022 installing the stormwater infrastructure on the project.
-This included installing hundreds of feet of stormwater main pipe, sedimentation manholes and sump systems (drywells) as well as culverts and ditch inlets/catch basins throughout the project area.
+This included installing thousands of feet of stormwater main pipe, multiple sedimentation manholes and sump systems (drywells) as well as culverts and ditch inlets/catch basins throughout the project area.

 In January 2023, crews shifted their focus to construction of the gabion and concrete retaining walls throughout the project area.

-Beginning in spring 2023, Kodiak will begin grading the roads throughout Errol in preparation for summer paving.
+In spring 2023, Kodiak began grading of the roads throughout Errol Heights in preparation for summer paving.
 Work this spring will also include additional construction of concrete retaining walls, sidewalk on SE Malden and SE Tenino Drive/Tenino Court and stormwater detention facilities on SE 45th and SE 52nd.

 Project Background and Components